 Time Frame with which to pay, Namepros official stance:

 Default timeline for sales: transactions must be initiated within 7 days of an offer being accepted.
 The domain transfer must be completed within a grand total of 14 days from the time the offer was accepted.
 Alternate timelines are only accepted if both the buyer and seller agree to it before the deal is accepted.

 You should always close a sales listing when it’s completed or if you got no interest.
 This way you free up one of your active listing slots.

-Author disclosures: I am a moderator at Namepros for over a decade, no one at Namepros commissioned this article and I received no remuneration for publishing it.
+Author disclosures: I was a moderator at Namepros for over twelve years, no one at Namepros commissioned this article and I received no remuneration for publishing it.
 Thanks to Eric Lyon for taking the time to answer questions.

 I hope you got something from the article and if you need any help send an email or leave a comment.